elasmojs/rooster/README.md

 <img src="./webroot/rooster.png" href="http://icons8.com/" alt="Rooster Personal Web Server" width="128"/>

 # Rooster
-A personal static web server with Rust.
-This is an experimental project created as an attempt to scratch a personal itch.
+A personal web server with Rust.
+This is an experimental project created as an attempt to scratch a personal itch but with growing ambitions.
 It is currently a single executable of about ~3 MB in size.

 ## Downloads
 [Windows 32 bit](./dist/rooster-win32.exe)